-Artificial (man-made).
-Explain: Manipulated (man-altered).
-Explain: Logging has occurred in the past and there are still noticable log roads.
+General Tributary Characteristics (check all that apply): Tributary is: Natural Artificial (man-made).
+Explain: Manipulated (man-lated) Explain: noticable Manipulated (man-altered).
+Explain: Logging has occurred in the past and there are still roads.
 There was some mining in the headwaters.

-Tributary properties with respect to top of bank (estimate): Average width: 2.7 feet Average depth: 0.48 feet Average side slopes: Pick List.
-Primary tributary substrate composition (check all that apply): Tributary condition/stability [e.g., highly eroding, sloughing banks].
+Tributary properties with respect to top of bank (estimate): Average width: 4.3 feet Average depth: 0.78 feet Average side slopes: Pick List.
+Primary tributary substrate composition (check all that apply): Silts Sands Concrete Gravel Muck Bedrock Vegetation.
+Type/% cover: Other.
+Explain: Tributary condition/stability [e.g., highly eroding, sloughing banks].
 Explain: stable.
 Presence of run/riffle/pool complexes.
 Explain: none.
-Tributary geometry: Relatively straight Tributary gradient (approximate average slope): 35 % water. (c) Flow: Tributary provides for: Ephemeral flow Estimate average number of flow events in review area/year: 6-10 Describe flow regime: ephemeral.
-Other information on duration and volume: No flow observed during consultant site visit when intermittent channels had Surface flow is: Discrete and confined.
+Tributary geometry: Relatively straight Tributary gradient (approximate average slope): 62 % water.
+Flow: Tributary provides for: Ephemeral flow Estimate average number of flow events in review area/year: 6-10 Describe flow regime: ephemeral.
+Other information on duration and volume: No flow observed during consultant site visit when intermittent channels hac Surface flow is: Discrete and confined.
 Characteristics: High gradient Rosgen A channel.
 Subsurface flow: Unknown.
-Explain findings: Tributary has (check all that apply): Bed and banks OHWM 6 (check all indicators that apply): Clear, natural line impressed on the bank changes in the character of soil shelving vegetation matted down, bent, or absent leaf litter disturbed or washed away sediment deposition water staining other (list): Discontinuous OHWM.
-7 Explain: If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by: oil or scum line along shore objects fine shell or debris deposits (foreshore) physical markings/characteristics tidal gauges other (list): (iii) Cha emical Characteristics: racterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc.).
-Explain: water color is clear.

-Identify specific pollutants, if known:
+Explain findings: Dye (or other) test performed: Tributary has (check all that apply): Bed and banks OHWM (check all indicators that apply): clear, natural line impressed on the bank changes in the character of soil shelving vegetation matted down, bent, or absent leaf litter disturbed or washed away sediment deposition water staining other (list): Discontinuous OHWM.
+Explain: If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by: (iii) remical Characteristics: aracterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc. Explain: water color is clear. entify specific pollutants, if known: .).

-6A natural or man-made discontinuity in the OHWM does not necessarily sever jurisdiction (e.g., where the stream temporarily flows underground, or where the OHWM has been removed by development or agricultural practices).
+&lt;sup>6A natural or man-made discontinuity in the OHWM does not necessarily sever jurisdiction (e.g., where the stream temporarily flows underground, or where the OHWM has been removed by development or agricultural practices).
 Where there is a break in the OHWM that is unrelated to the waterbody's flow regime (e.g., flow over a rock outcrop or through a culvert), the agencies will look for indicators of flow above and below the break.
-7Ibid.